vcraghe32/Pet_Food_Dispenser/Media/README.md

 <img src="https://github.com/vcraghe32/Pet_Food_Dispenser/blob/main/Media/Pet_Food_Dispenser-Food_Wheel_Design_Brainstorm.JPG" width="450">

-The water wheel-like design is our third and, currently, final idea for creating a pet food dispenser.
+The water wheel-like design was our third and final idea for creating a pet food dispenser.
 Here are the basic parts of this idea:

 * A storage area or funnel, which is inclined so that food pellets have a gravitational inclination toward a hole at the bottom.

 * A water wheel-like structure, which the food pellets fall into from the storage area or funnel.
 Note that the water-wheel-like structure has spaces in it that are cut out so that food can fall into them.

  * Additionally, a certain amount of food pellets would be dispensed per rotation, making measurement simpler.

-* Some rubber hinge flaps, which are anchored to the funnel so that food does not overflow out of the water wheel-like structure and spill.
+* Some rubber hinge flaps (this ended up not being used), which are anchored to the funnel so that food does not overflow out of the water wheel-like structure and spill.

 * A slide-like structure where the food pellets would be dumped onto.
 The food pellets would then slide down the slide and into a bowl.